jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Now that we have looked at writing a unit test for a handler, lets look at writing a unit test for a service.
 For this example, we are going to write a unit test for the `ReadUser` method in the `UsersService` struct.
 This test will be a little more complex than the handler test, as we will need to make a mock for our DynamoDB client.

 To start off, lets add an interface for our database client to the `internal/services/users.go` file.
-For now we only need a `GetItem` method, but as you use more methods from the client you can add them to the interface.
+For now, we only need a `GetItem` method, but as you use more methods from the client you can add them to the interface.

 ```go
 type dynamoClient interface {